crpietschmann/portfolio/_imports/_posts/2010-10-02-silverlight-embed-ironrubydlr-scripting-within-xaml-using-ivalueconverter-and-custom-usercontrol.markdown

 <h3>Conclusion</h3>

-<p>The above code is rather simple, and not meant for production use.
+The above code is rather simple, and not meant for production use.
 It is just a basic prototype framework of how you might embed some DLR scripting within a Silverlight application.
 One thing I plan on looking into next (and I may or may not blog about it) is using the <a href="http://msdn.microsoft.com/en-us/library/cc190359%28VS.95%29.aspx">XamlReader</a> class to dynamically load the XAML and its embedded DLR script at runtime.
-The combination of both would allow you to build some very simple plugin-like functionality into your applications.</p>
+The combination of both would allow you to build some very simple plugin-like functionality into your applications.

-<p>Hope this helps someone.</p>
+Hope this helps someone.

-<p><strong>Continued Here: </strong><a href="/post/2010/10/17/Silverlight-Embed-IronRuby-within-XAML-Part-2.aspx"><strong>Silverlight: Embed IronRuby within XAML Part 2</strong></a></p>
+**Continued Here: **<a href="/post/2010/10/17/Silverlight-Embed-IronRuby-within-XAML-Part-2.aspx">**Silverlight: Embed IronRuby within XAML Part 2**</a>